 - Our paper flower printables (psst: I’ve included it in this blog post!)

 Print out the paper flower printables and cut each shape out.
 Trace each shape onto one piece of cardstock.
 Simply click on the images below and print the templates.

 Step Two: More Cutting!

-Once you’ve traced your shapes, you can pile your papers and secure it with binder clips.
+Once you’ve traced your shapes, you can pile your papers and secure them with binder clips.
 This way, the cutting process goes by faster.
-3 pieces of cardstock is jut the right amount to cut through: otherwise, it gets too difficult/stiff.
+3 pieces of cardstock are just the right amount to cut through: otherwise, it gets too difficult/stiff.